department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 [View your VA benefit payments online](https://www.va.gov/va-payment-history/)

 #### 24. My school changed all classes to online.
-Will I still qualify for my GI bill benefits?
+Will I still qualify for my GI Bill benefits?

 Yes.
 If you’re currently receiving GI Bill benefits, payments will continue automatically.
 You don’t have to do anything.